kate-eisen/kate-eisen.github.io/updates.md

 <strong>July 2022 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
-Two exciting updates during this very quiet month here in Lund: we've started running our floral scent samples from the Arabis F2s!
+Two exciting updates during this very quiet month here in Lund: we've started running our floral scent samples from the <i>Arabis</i> F<sub>2</sub>s!
 Can't wait to crunch through the chromatograms and see what we have.<br>
   <br>

 In July I participated in a training (for lack of a better word) with the ASN Diversity Committee facilitated by Krystle Cobrun.
 Krystle is in a word, amazing, and I highly recommend her for anyone looking for a facilitator to help a group make progress and gain confidence surrounding working on DEI projects.